GrayVictoria/BWTreeNet/README.md

 The comparison of different image luminance(grayscale) adjustment methods:
 ![github_leresults](https://github.com/user-attachments/assets/7745524a-36cc-477c-9f63-fc923bbb1d3b)

 Using LE to adjust the luminance of B&W image has a better effect.
 Compared with other methods, LE has a good enhancement effect in various scenes.
-In addition, B&WTreeNet also has a good effect on tree cover segmentation of other luminance-adjusted images.

-The proposed LE had the best segmentation accuracy.
+In addition, B&WTreeNet also has a good effect on tree cover segmentation of other luminance-adjusted images, and the proposed LE has the best segmentation accuracy.

-If you are interested in our tree mapping products throughout Switzerland 40 years ago, please contact us.
+If you are interested in our tree mapping products throughout Switzerland 40 years ago and 80 years ago, please contact us.
-The tree mapping products of Switzerland 80 years ago is ready too, if you want to give some advice, please contact us.